 Huddersfield town centre

-Huddersfield has an interesting blend of Victorian streets and arcades, indoor and outdoor markets and modern shopping centres.
+Huddersfield has an interesting blend of Victorian streets and arcades, markets and modern shopping centres.

-Within the town centre are attractive squares and green spaces in addition to its wide range of shops and an amazing selection of places to eat and drink.
+Within the town centre are attractive squares and green spaces in addition to its wide range of shops and an amazing selection of places to eat and drink, during the day and at night.

 The town centre is well-defined as it is encircled by the A62 ring road from which there is access to several car parks.